COVID-19 Updates and Guidance > FAQs > Classes and Academics for Students

 Yes.
-For more information on DePaul's academic advising services this fall including in-person hours and advising offices by college, please visit the Student Success website.
+For more information on DePaul's academic advising services this winter, including advising offices by college, please visit the Student Success website.

 Yes, please contact your professors at least five business days before your exams to inform them of your accommodations and that you would like to use them for the upcoming exam.